sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ```
 There are a lot of data to look at here and I spent a lot of time going through it all and making a lot of terrible assumptions that cost me time.
 The concept of privilege escalation is exploiting a flaw in where that whatever is being run typically is being run by a user with higher rights than you do, and in my experience this typically requires a trigger to initiate the action.
 This can be a cron job/scheduled task or some action that I also have control over.
 I then remembered that Eeyore DoS protection – this must be the fail2ban thing and what do you know, its running as root!

 This piques my interest very much.
 It is a mechanism that we can use to trigger something to happen – remember I didn’t want to dirb the url?!
 How can we get control over it?
-Look at our $PATH:
+Look at our `$PATH`:

 ```console
 jkr@writeup:~$ echo $PATH